Explanation

 Every time you take a 50-page research paper and extract three key findings, you are performing knowledge distillation.
 Every time you create a diagram that captures the essential logic of a complex system, you are distilling knowledge.
 The value is not just compression — it is the creation of understanding.

 AI can assist with distillation, but it cannot do it for you.
 A language model can summarise a paper, but it cannot determine which findings are most important to your specific context.
 It can generate a diagram description, but it cannot judge whether the diagram captures the essential relationships or misses the crucial one.
-The distillation requires your understanding of what matters — the AI provides speed, you provide judgement.
+The distillation requires your understanding of what matters — the AI provides speed, you provide judgment.

 Effective distillation produces what this framework calls cognitive artifacts — encapsulated structures of meaning that can be shared, reused, and built upon.
 The quality of your distillation determines the quality of these artifacts, which in turn determines how effectively you and others can reason about the underlying knowledge.